Yifan0110/Celebrity-Face-Recognition/README.md

 These improvements resulted in exceptional generalization and balanced precision and recall, making the fine-tuned DenseNet121 model a robust choice for celebrity recognition tasks.

+---

+### Appendix
+The dataset used for this project can be found on Kaggle: https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset